 3. Update everything.

-4. Delete unused plugins.
+5. Delete unused plugins.

 Start by deactivating any plugins you’re certain you’ll never use again.
 Test your site after each deactivation, then delete these plugins after verifying that everything still works.
 Then, deactivate the plugins one-by-one to see which ones make a difference in speed.
 Consider finding lightweight alternatives to these plugins.

-5. Use a clean, lightweight theme.
+7. Use a lightweight theme.

 Like plugins, your active WordPress theme might be placing an unnecessary burden on your web server.
 Themes that are packed with high-quality images and effects might look cool, but they come at a cost.
 Fancy effects can require a lot of code, and many themes are programmed inefficiently, both of which inflate file sizes and slow your page performance.

 Instead, pick a simple theme with only the necessary features for your pages.
 You can always add more effects later through plugins or custom CSS if you’d like.
-Our list of recommended WordPress themes and templates is a great place to start your search.
+Our list of recommended WordPress themes is a great place to start your search.

-6. Optimize images.
+8. Optimize images.

 Large images are another common culprit of slow WordPress websites.
 To further raise your site performance, reduce your image file sizes as much as possible without sacrificing quality.
 The goal is to save space but avoid making users squint to see your visuals.

-8. Install a WordPress caching plugin.
+12. Install a WordPress caching plugin.

 Often, WordPress performance issues can be chalked up to the way WordPress assembles web pages on the server side.